Josef von Fodor: Achievements

-As the Chair of Hygiene, Professor von Fodor influenced sanitation reform throughout Hungary.
+As the Chair of Hygiene, von Fodor influenced sanitation reform throughout Hungary.

-In 1885, Professor von Fodor played a key role in founding the Institution of School of Medical Officers, and established the Hungarian National Health Association with Lajos Markusovszky.
+In 1885, von Fodor played a key role in founding the Institution of School of Medical Officers, and established the Hungarian National Health Association with Lajos Markusovszky.

 He served as editor of the Bulletin of the Society of Public Health "Health" from 1887, and edited a section of the Hungarian Medical Journal called Public Health and Forensic Medicine.
-Professor von Fodor was regarded as a pioneer of modern public health.
+Von Fodor was regarded as a pioneer of modern public health.